ToolACE-MT: Non-Autoregressive Generation for Agentic Multi-Turn Interaction: Experiments

-We conduct experiments on several representative benchmarks targeting on the multi-turn capabilities of tool-augmented LLMs, including the Berkeley Function Call Leaderboard (BFCL-v3)~\cite{berkeley-function-calling-leaderboard}, $\tau$-Bench~\cite{yao-etal-2025-tau}, and ACEBench~\cite{chen2025acebench}.
+\textbf{Benchmarks and Evaluation.} We conduct experiments on several representative benchmarks targeting on the multi-turn capabilities of tool-augmented LLMs, including the Berkeley Function Call Leaderboard (BFCL-v3)~\cite{berkeley-function-calling-leaderboard}, $\tau$-Bench~\cite{yao-etal-2025-tau}, and ACEBench~\cite{chen2025acebench}.
 As we focus on the realistic multi-turn capabilities, we mainly present and analyze results on the categories related to Multi-Turn categories.
-Results in single turn are also listed (for BFCL, while those for ACEBench listed in Appendix) to show the robustness.
+Results in single turn are also listed (for BFCL, while those for ACEBench listed in Appendix Table~\ref{tab:ace-full}) to show the robustness.

-\paragraph{Training Details.} Given resource constraints, we employ the parameter-efficient fine-tuning method LoRA~\cite{hu2022lora} for model training.
+\textbf{Training Details.} Given resource constraints, we employ the parameter-efficient fine-tuning method LoRA~\cite{hu2022lora} for model training.
 All model modules are configured for LoRA fine-tuning, with a rank of 16 and an alpha value of 32.
 Training is performed with a global batch size of 64 and a learning rate of \(1 \times 10^{-4}\), following a cosine learning rate schedule with a warmup ratio of 0.1.
+Please refer to Appendix Table~\ref{tab:hyper} for hyper-parameter tuning details.